dimovadobi/Programming-Basics-Book-Python-MN/chapter-00.3-about-the-book.md

 <p align="center"><strong><a href="https://python-book.softuni.mn">https://python-book.softuni.mn</a></strong></p>

 This is **the official website of the book** and there will be uploaded its latest version.
-The book has been similarly translated to other programming languages listed on its website.

 ## License and Distribution